 On the styling front, the Tiguan R-Line sports side skirts, larger fender flares and a rear spoiler.
 The package also includes LED license plate illumination, Xenon headlight and LED daytime running lights.

 In order to improve the Tiguan's handling, the R-Line trim comes with "Mallory" 19-inch wheels wrapped in low-profile rubber.
 A lowered suspension is also included in the package.

 Inside, the Tiguan R-Line benefits from "metallic-finish" dash and door trim, a flat-bottom steering wheel with shift paddles, R-Line scuff plates and a black headliner.

 In order to keep audiophiles happy, the Tiguan R-Line also includes Volkswagen's Fender Premium Audio System.

 Regardless of trim level, the Tiguan is fitted with dual front, side thorax and side curtain airbags in addition to stability and traction control systems, ABS and a tire-pressure monitoring system.

-Given the sporty and slightly upscale nature of the Tiguan, its closest competitors include the turbocharged variants of the Kia Sportage and Mazda CX-7 , though buyers could also conceivably cross-shop vehicles like the GMC Terrain and even the Acura RDX.
+Given the sporty and slightly upscale nature of the Tiguan, its closest competitor is the turbocharged variant of the Kia Sportage.
+Buyers can also conceivably cross-shop vehicles like the GMC Terrain and even the Acura RDX.